 Follow the procedures at AFARS PGI 5116.102-90-1 for selecting contract type.

-See AFARS PGI 5116.102-90-2 for guidance on using the Virtual Pricing website.
+See AFARS PGI 5116.102-90-2 for guidance on using the Pricing website.

 5116.103 Negotiating contract type.

 (c) Contracting officers should actively communicate and coordinate with their requiring activities to identify opportunities to transition away from cost-reimbursement contracts, when possible and in the best interest of the Government.